jacksalici/jacksalici.com/content/_index.md

 ---
 title: "This is Jack Salici."
 ---
-I'm a computer engineering student based in Italy.
-I am really into programming and design random stuff.
+My name is Giacomo Salici, and I'm a computer engineering student based near Modena in Italy.
+I am keen on programming and designing random stuff.